 A floor mat is vital in a bathroom, but make sure you get one that is designed for this purpose.
 You need it to be absorbent and not easily moved across the floor.
 The point of them is to stop you slipping over as you get out of the bath or shower.
 So if you do want to use a regular rug, invest in some non-slip rug lining to keep it in place.

 You want them in easy reach while your scrubbing down the room, but they can look so untidy and that’s the last thing you want in your new bathroom.
 Get a lidded basket that matches your laundry hamper to discreetly hide your cleaning products in plain sight.
+Cleaning products should include things like a plunger too as any blockage that is not dealt with can lead to some long-term problems that require the services of a plumber.
+With this in mind, you may wish to learn more about General Air Conditioning & Plumbing.

 You’re going to need to be able to store extra products, towels and necessaries.
 And if your bathroom or home doesn’t have a closet available for the task, then why not hang a shelving unit on the wall – above the toilet works – and use baskets to disguise the bottles and items, while rolling your towels and stacking your loo roll.
 It’ll look classy without taking over the whole room and still be perfectly functional.
 Check out these ideas on Pinterest.